traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

  🤷‍

 ### (I just thought I was using an API)

-^ going to talk about ML & how i used it in my current project, point out that

 ^ Ironically I also didn't realize I had worked with ML in this project until I really looked back and thought about this project again.